EricZinda/Perplexity/backlog.md

         - "at the moment" should be ignored

     Low Pri:
+        - I'd like to get two menus
+            Waiter: Our policy is to give one menu to every customer ...
+            Waiter: What can I get you?
+            Waiter: What can I get you?
         - We have 0 menus -> No. you does not have something
         - "who has which dish" doesn't work
         - I don't have *the* soup works because: